DIRACGrid/DIRAC/docs/source/UserGuide/WebPortalReference/ProductionMonitor/index.rst

 Description
 ===========

-  Production Monitoring, provide information about Productions managed by the DIRAC ***Workload Management System***.
+Transformation Monitoring provides information about Productions managed by the DIRAC **Workload Management System** and data replication/removals managed by the DIRAC **Data Management System**.
 It shows details of the selected production and allows users to refine certain selections.

 Selectors